Kuala Lumpur Food Guide - Where and what to eat in Kuala Lumpur

 The signature dish of this place is definitely their Hokkien Mee.
 A plate of noodles, this consists of thick rice noodles fried with a dark sauce, mixed in together with seafood and meat.
-Lastly, generous chunks of pork lard is added in for effect.
+Lastly, generous chunks of pork lard are added in for effect.
 The result?
-One unhealthy dish that may cause harm to your body if you eat it everyday, but tastes oh-so-good.
+One unhealthy dish that may cause harm to your body if you eat it every day, but tastes oh-so-good.
 Certainly, it tastes so much better than it looks, simply because it just looks as if it is coated in dark sauce.
-All we can say, is that it is their signature dish for a reason!
+All we can say is that it is their signature dish for a reason!

 There are other options as well, and we do recommend their cereal prawns.
 They are fried in such a way that everything can be eaten, including the heads of the prawns.
 Or rather, especially the heads of the prawns.

 The good thing about this place is that it is obviously catered for visitors and tourists to Kuala Lumpur, with the menu in English.
 It is also good that the prices are all fixed, so you know you will not get cheated, which may be the case in some neighbouring countries.
 So, if you want a good Chinese meal without drama, Kim Lian Kee Restaurant is a good place to head to!

 Opening hours: 11 am to 10 pm daily

 Madam Kwan’s, an authentic Malaysian-owned restaurant, is a must-go place when you are in Kuala Lumpur.